-^{1 -} The level presented represents the 90th percentile of the 10 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead values detected at your water system.
+1 - The level presented is the 90th percentile of the 10 sites tested.
+A percentile is a value on a scale of 100 that indicates the percent measurements that is equal to or below it.
+This means in our system lead levels in 8 sites are below the 90th percentile value and 2 sites are at or above the 90th percentile.
 The action level for lead was not exceeded at any of the sites tested.